Here’s something you don’t hear every day: It’s a good time to be taking out student loans.

 That’s still the case but, for now, students taking out federal student loans in the coming academic year can enjoy their historically low interest rates.
 Between July 1, 2006 and June 30, 2010, Direct unsubsidized loans carried a 6.8% interest rate for undergraduate and graduate students.
 In the last decade, only borrowers who had Direct subsidized loans disbursed between July 1, 2011 and June 30, 2013 enjoyed an interest rate (3.4%) lower than the new 3.76%.
 (Subsidized loans, on which the government pays interest while the borrower is in school, are less common than unsubsidized loans.)

 Of course, these lowest-in-a-decade interest rates may not be much consolation when considering that tuition increases have consistently outpaced inflation in the same time period.
 This interest-rate drop may not be as much of a good deal as it is a lucky break for students who will likely have record amounts of student loan debt.
-To see how your student loans affect your credit (they do, quite a bit), you can review your free credit report summary, updated monthly, on Credit.com.
+To see how your student loans affect your credit (they do, quite a bit), you can review your free credit report summary, updated every 14 days, on Credit.com.

 More on Student Loans: